-No date extensions will be given.
-Any horse without the proper paperwork completed online by May 1, of current year, at 4:30 p.m. will be unable to show at the Logan County Fair.

-No member can show more than 3 animals at the County Fair, except for the Dressage State entry.
+- No date extensions will be given.
+Any horse without the proper paperwork completed online the Logan County Extension Deadline.
+Otherwise they will be unable to show at the Logan County Fair. - No member can show more than 3 animals at the County Fair, except for the Dressage State entry.
 These shall be one foal: one yearling and one show animal, or one production animal and two show animals.
-Exhibitor showing Contesting only may register two (2) horses per contesting classes except Fun Day
+Exhibitors showing Contesting only may register two (2) horses per contesting classes except Fun Day.